Introduction to Linear Algebra(6) Orthogonal and Least Squares

 The best approsimation Theorem

-for all vvv in WWW distinct from y^\hat{y}y^.
+for all v in W distinct from y^.

 The GRAM-SCHMIDT PROCESS